 • space availability at the requested school

-• student's academic achievement
+• student's academic achievement & enrollment history

-• student conduct
+• student conduct (behavior record)

 Transportation is based on our current Student Assignment Plan and may be provided to the home attendance (neighborhood) school and/or non-neighborhood (transfer) school.

 The Omaha Public Schools strives to protect academic integrity of coursework once a semester has begun.
 Research shows that students who change schools while a term is in session run the risk of substantial academic problems.
 School transfer requests that are made without a change in residence occurring, including requests to the neighborhood school, can be denied or delayed to the start of a new semester.

 Printable within district forms can be accessed below: